 Graduates frequently find jobs utilizing their skills in computer or electrical technology, statistics, probability, consulting, and market research.

 Some of the companies that our recent graduates are working for include:

 • State Farm Insurance

-Tyler Schwierjohn ASA, MAAA graduated from McKendree in 2008.
-He currently works at Wellpoint in St. Louis, Missouri.
-He is currently an Assistant Pricing Director and is working on his credentials for Fellowship in the Society of Actuaries (FSA).
+Tyler Schwierjohn ASA, MAAA '08 currently works at Wellpoint in St. Louis, Missouri and has recently become a Fellow in the Society of Actuaries.

 Meet the Faculty